Justin Trudeau: Swearing-in

 Trudeau and the rest of the Cabinet were sworn in by Governor General David Johnston on November 4, 2015.
 He said that his first legislative priority was to lower taxes for middle-income Canadians and raise taxes for the top 1% of income earners after parliament was reconvened on December 3, 2015.
 Trudeau also issued a statement promising to rebuild relations with Indigenous peoples in Canada and run an open, ethical and transparent government.
-On November 5, 2015, during the first Liberal caucus meeting since forming a majority government, the party announced that it would reinstate the mandatory long-form census that had been scrapped in 2010, effective with the 2016 census.

 Domestic policy

 Trudeau with Maryam Monsef and Marie-Claude Bibeau at the 2019 Women Deliver event in Vancouver.

 The Trudeau government's economic policy initially relied on increased tax revenues to pay for increased government spending.
 While the government has not balanced the budget, it reduced Canada's debt-to-GDP ratio every year until 2020, when the COVID-19 pandemic hit.
 Trudeau's self-described progressive and feminist social policy has included strong advocacy for abortion rights.
 His government introduced the bill that made conversion therapies illegal in Canada.
 Canada introduced the right to medically-assisted dying in 2016, and legalized cannabis for recreational use in 2018.
 In 2021, Trudeau announced the creation of a national child care plan with the intention of reducing day care fees for parents down to $10 a day per child within five years.

 His environmental policy included introducing new commitments to reducing greenhouse gas emissions by 30% before 2030, and to achieve net-zero emissions by 2050.
 His main tool for reaching this target is a federal carbon pricing policy.
 Trudeau's parliament also adopted legislation for marine conservation, banning six common single-use plastic products, and strengthening environmental impact assessments.
 Trudeau pledged to ban single use plastic in 2019.
 In 2022, his government announced a ban on producing and importing single use plastic from December 2022.
 The sale of those items will be banned from December 2023 and the export from 2025.
 However, Trudeau is in favour of oil and gas pipelines to bring Canadian fossil fuel resources to foreign markets.